genomicsclass/leanpub/manuscript/modeling_exercises.md

 A>    This will give you a matrix `y` with 15 samples.
 A>
 A>    Compute the across sample variance for the first three samples.
 Then make a qq-plot to see if the data follow a normal distribution.
 Which of the following is true?
-A>    - A. With the exception of a handful of outliers, the data follow a normal distribution A>    - B. The variance does not follow a normal distribution but taking the square root fixes this A>    - C. The normal distribution is not usable here: the left tail in over estimated and the right tail is underestimated A>    - D. The normal distribution fits the data almost perfectly A>
+A>    - A) With the exception of a handful of outliers, the data follow a normal distribution A>    - B) The variance does not follow a normal distribution but taking the square root fixes this A>    - C) The normal distribution is not usable here: the left tail in over estimated and the right tail is underestimated A>    - D) The normal distribution fits the data almost perfectly A>
 A>
 A>